InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 ## 4. Vendor Guidelines <a name="4"></a>

-Today’s global environment requires Vendors to uphold their own compliance obligations as well as to support their partners in their compliance efforts.
-The GPP provides Vendors with a technical mechanism to understand where processing is allowed and where processing may be restricted under applicable privacy laws and regulations.
+Today’s global environment requires vendors to uphold their own compliance obligations as well as to support their partners in their compliance efforts.
+The GPP provides vendors with a technical mechanism to understand where processing is allowed and where processing may be restricted under applicable privacy laws and regulations.

-Vendors use the GPP in order to
+Vendors use the GPP to:

-*   Understand user consent and data preferences and, the compliance posture of Publishers sharing personal data; and
+*   Understand user consent and data preferences and the compliance posture of Publishers sharing personal data; and

 *   Support the Vendor’s compliance posture.